JPMorgan Chase & Co. Analysts Give Bayer (FRA:BAYN) a €77.00 Price Target

-JPMorgan Chase & Co. set a €77.00 ($90.59) price objective on Bayer (FRA:BAYN) in a report issued on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €77.00 ($90.59) target price on Bayer (FRA:BAYN) in a report published on Thursday morning, Borsen Zeitung reports.
 The firm currently has a neutral rating on the healthcare company’s stock.

 Bayer Aktiengesellschaft operates as a life science company worldwide.
 It operates through Pharmaceuticals, Consumer Health, Crop Science, and Animal Health segments.
 The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents.